HeartyHaven/heartyhaven.github.io/_pages/about.md

 ![nips24](https://img.shields.io/badge/NIPS24-submitted-orange)  **Attacking for Inspection and Instruction: The Risk of Spurious Correlations in Even Clean Datasets** Wei Liu, Zhiying Deng, Zhongyu Niu, **Lang Gao**, Jun Wang, Haozhao Wang, and Ruixuan Li

-*"An interpretable causal model framework aimed at correctly learning useful information from data with spurious correlations."*
+*"An improved interpretable causal model architecture that can simultaneously avoid spurious correlations in data and those caused by insufficient training in traditional self-interpretable models."*

 [//]: # (# ⚙️ Project)